9brada6/tabs-with-posts/development.md

 - Plugin tested: BlazK, KK
 - Plugin to test previous versions: Gamerz(average, most voted), YASR(average, most voted)

+- Add in Query tabs if order by rating is selected, that either meta or suppress_filters is used.

 - Check if YASR table name constants are defined first.

 - ------------------------------------------------------------------------------

 - Tab Queries:
-- Add a way to check if a query needs external plugin, and to check if external plugin needed is installed.
 - Add a list of query templates by default.
 These templates should be created when plugin is activated, if the previous queries does not exist.
 - Add a new template to sort by rating.
 - Add query-name to template.
+- Do not display a tab, if a query doesn't have the needed plugins.

 - ------------------------------------------------------------------------------